KitchenStories/vue-gallery-slideshow/README.md

 ]
 ```

-## Usage with SSR
+## Usage with Nuxt.js

-When used with server-side rendering frameworks like Nuxt.js, please wrap the component in a `<no-ssr>` element like shown below:
+When used with server-side rendering frameworks like Nuxt.js, please wrap the component in a `<client-only>` element like shown below:

 ```html
 ...